Monika66196/project_hybrid_burgers_monika/README.md

 - Simulated **noisy quantum hardware** using Qiskit Aer’s noise models.
 - Provided option to run on a **real IBMQ backend** for hardware verification.

+-
+## 🏁 Conclusion

+This project demonstrated a **viable hybrid quantum–classical approach** to solving PDEs such as the viscous Burgers’ equation.
+Key takeaways:
+- **Quantum circuits** can learn to approximate physical operators like diffusion.
+- **Classical methods** efficiently handle nonlinear advection dynamics.

+This approach shows promise for **scalable fluid dynamics simulations** on near-term quantum hardware.
+Future work will explore:
+- Extending to **higher dimensions** (2D/3D Burgers’, Navier–Stokes).
+- Using **tensor network-based quantum ansätze** for further qubit reduction and circuit depth minimization.

 ## 📂 Project Structure